continualmi/emwaver/README.md

 # emwaver
 This project is currently in development.
 A first firmware version and Android app will be available a soon as August 2023.

-The goal of this device is to emulate all functionality of the Flipper Zero Sub-1GHz block.
+The goal of this device is to emulate all functionality of the Flipper Zero Sub-1GHz block, on a build that costs less than $10 to manufacture as a consumer.
 It will be able to (at least):
 - record signals and replay them at a chosen frequency;
 - easily load signals and send them (this is even easier because of running on an Android app)
 - spectrum analyzer (analyse the frequency of a remote or signal);